V4Fire/Client/src/components/friends/module-loader/README.md

 ### Using Snakeskin helpers

-Manual use of the module within templates forces you to write a lot of boilerplate code.
+Manual usage of the module within templates requires writing a lot of boilerplate code.
-To fix this, you should use the special Snakeskin helpers available to all [[iBlock]] heirs.
+To avoid this, you should use the special Snakeskin helpers available to all [[iBlock]] descendants.

 ```
 < .container v-async-target